alloy/graphqless-js/README.md

 Statically compiled resolvers for entire queries based on a graphql-js schema.
-That is, for a operation document and an executable schema, the graphqless compiler will output JavaScript code that is able to execute that operation _without_ any GraphQL runtime execution such as parsing, validating, and figuring out what resolvers to invoke.
+That is, for a operation document and an executable schema, the graphqless compiler will output JavaScript code that is able to execute that operation _without_ any GraphQL runtime execution overhead such as parsing, validating, and figuring out what resolvers to invoke.

 ## Example